 Money, time, and optimism; the investment that goes into buying a treadmill is quite huge.
 So the last thing you need is the machine to falter.
-Below are some of the reasons why treadmills produce a squeaking sound and some ways to fix the problem.
+Below are some of the reasons why treadmills are squeaking and some ways to fix the problem.

 Treadmills can sometimes produce a squeaking sound during a running session.
 The best way to fix the problem is to turn off and unplug the device, clean the motor, lubricate the surface and the pivot points, and decrease the distance between the board and belt to avoid friction.
 Check the treadmill belt for any damage, and replace if needed.

-A squeaking sound is quite common when it comes to treadmills.
+A squeaking noise is quite common when it comes to treadmills.
 Even when you invest in one of the most reliable models, you can still face this issue.
 Some of the most common reasons for this are mentioned below:

 A Belt Misalignment

 A misaligned belt is a cause of concern and certainly one of the biggest reasons why treadmill belts squeak.
 It usually happens when the belt is either too loose or too tight.
-It can also happen when the installation surface beneath the belt isn’t leveled properly.
+It can also happen because of an uneven treadmill when the installation surface beneath the belt isn’t leveled properly.

-There are two main ways in which a misaligned belt can harm you.
+There are two main ways in which a belt misalignment can harm you.
 Firstly, it will produce a squeaking sound that will frustrate the person using it.
 Secondly, it will cause you to lose your balance, and you may slip while walking and running.

 Lubricate the Belt

 Additionally, you may have to read the manual provided by the company to see if the belt’s friction setting is set to too high.
 This can not only put a lot of strain on the motor, but it will also result in excessive friction between the surface and the belt strip.
 Moreover, if not fixed, this strain on the motor can also result in the unit collapsing altogether.

 When unsure, you can simply put the settings of your belt on medium friction and increase the longevity and efficiency of the motor inside.